matshel/rainydays/README.md

 # rainydays
-Online shop that sells comfortable and durable jackets for all types of waterh and seasons!
+Online shop that sells comfortable and durable jackets for all types of weather and seasons!